 Make sleep a priority

 We’re all aware that sleep is essential for us to feel and operate at our very best.
-Mood and mental function are heavily influenced by our slumber patterns, and without it, it’s tough to power through the day feeling fresh and energised.
+Mood and mental function are heavily influenced by our slumber patterns.
+Without it, it’s tough to power through the day feeling fresh and energised.
 But did you know that sleep is essential for helping the body to regulate immunological responses?
-Research shows that failure to regularly get a full night’s rest makes us more susceptible to catching viruses, so it goes without saying that prioritising our sleep hygiene is key to staying healthy – particularly during the winter months.
+Research shows that failure to regularly get a full night’s rest makes us more susceptible to catching viruses.
+So it goes without saying that prioritising our sleep hygiene is key to staying healthy – particularly during the winter months.

 Know your vitamin D Status